HOTELS & STAY

 New Jalpaiguri or NJP is a major railway junction located about 88kms south of Darjeeling.
 Many long distance trains terminate or pass through this station.
 So if you are planning to visit Darjeeling by train, this is where you are likely to get off.

 However, the twin city known as Siliguri is only few kilometers away.
 There are some trains that pass through that station as well.
 Once in NJP, there are several options to get to Darjeeling including taxi, shared jeep, bus, Darjeeling Himalayan Railway operated Toy Train etc. The taxis take about 3.5 hours to reach Darjeeling.
 The buses are a bit slower.
-But the toy train which is hauled by diesel engine these days, takes over 7 hours and leaves at a fixed time in the morning.
+But the toy train which is hauled by diesel engine, takes over 7 hours and leaves at a fixed time in the morning.

 Stalls outside NJP Station

-Recently, large number if stalls have come up just outside the NJP railway station.
+Recently, large number of stalls have come up just outside the NJP railway station.
 So if you plan to have your breakfast or lunch before heading for Darjeeling, there are ample options right here.
 Otherwise, you can take a rickshaw or a taxi to Siliguri town some 5-kms away, and ask the driver to take you to a proper restaurant.
 There are plenty of better and more hygienic eateries available in Siliguri town.

 Now you are all set to head for Darjeeling.
 Visit Roads To Darjeeling to know about all the road routes, directions, attractions and villages on the way to Darjeeling.